babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 #### Custom Messages

-Custom messages are used by the Babylon contracts to interact with the Babylon SDK `babylon` module.
+Custom messages are used by the Cosmos BSN contracts to interact with the Babylon SDK `babylon` module.

 ##### `btc-finality` Contract